Libensemble/libe-community-examples/gen_updates_cnn/README.md

 `python run_libe_cnn.py -n N`

 Starts N parallel CNN training instances on separate, distributed worker processes.
-The workers send their gradients to a manager process, where optimization is performed on the combined data.
+The workers send their gradients during training to a manager process, where optimization is performed on the combined data.
 Updated model weights are sent back to the workers.

 ## Setup